-This department started with five members and grew to in 1975, when the Energy Research and Development Administration (ERDA-later the Department of Energy) approximately 100 technical personnel (including Martin Wolf, Gene Ralph, Hans Rauchenbach and Bernd Ross) was started, he was invited to join the organization to within four years and included work on semiconductor lead the photovoltaic section and was responsible for materials and techniques, semiconductor device develplanning, funding and monitoring the Federal Photovolopment and semiconductor device applications.
-It was taic Program.
-The funding of this program grew from in 1957 that his organization showed the Vanguard \$5,000,000 in 1975 to \$150,000,000 in 1980 and he Satellite engineers the potential for using solar cells for stimulated many successful solar cell developments by giving technical and managerial guidance.
-During the space power.
-The Vanguard people were convinced and incorporated Hoffman (the only producer at that time) 1980s, with a decreasing interest in solar energy in the cells in the first space satellite powered by solar cells (it U.S. government, the annual budgets dropped dramawas launched on March 17, 1958). tically and he held together as much of the program as possible.
-However, he felt badly about losing many Hoffman developed a special sized cell for this applicaexcellent laboratories and individual researchers to the program due to the budgetary limitations.
-Dr. Prince and probes after that time.
-In 1960, Dr. Prince became retired from the program in 1993.

-tion and produced solar cell modules for many satellites Division Manager and Corporate Vice-President and was responsible for overall administrative, technical, Dr. Prince was the editor of Volume 8 of "Advances in Solar Energy", published chapters in five books, pubmarketing, manufacturing and financial operations of the Semiconductor Division, encompassing two separate lished fourteen peer-reviewed papers, presented thirtyplants, employing more than 1,000 employees.
-The five conference papers and gave twenty-eight invited solar cell efficiency grew from 8% in 1957 to 14% in talks.
-In addition to the Becquerel Prize of the European 1960, by incorporating many new techniques in both Commission in 1994, he was awarded the Marconi material production and device design.
-Probably, the Premium of the British Institute of Radio Engineers in most important development was the gridded contact 1958 for a paper on solar cells. on the front of the cell.
-In 1960, he co-organized the first Photovoltaic Conference in Los Angeles, to bring He served on various committees for many organizatogether researchers and engineers in industry, unitions, including the Institute of Radio Engineers, versities and government laboratories to develop stan-American Institute of Aeronautics and Astronautics, dards for the measurement of solar cells.
-This preceded WESCON, Institute of Electrical and Electronic Engineers the start of the regular IEEE Photovoltaic Specialists and American Solar Energy Society.
-He is still a member Conference. of IEEE (Fellow), American Physical Society and International Solar Energy Society.

 After leaving Hoffmann, he became involved in other activities including his own organization that developed and produced photon counting equipment.
-However,
+However, in 1975, when the Energy Research and Development Administration (ERDA-later the Department of Energy) was started, he was invited to join the organization to lead the photovoltaic section and was responsible for planning, funding and monitoring the Federal Photovoltaic Program.
+The funding of this program grew from \$5,000,000 in 1975 to \$150,000,000 in 1980 and he stimulated many successful solar cell developments by giving technical and managerial guidance.
+During the 1980s, with a decreasing interest in solar energy in the U.S. government, the annual budgets dropped dramatically and he held together as much of the program as possible.
+However, he felt badly about losing many excellent laboratories and individual researchers to the program due to the budgetary limitations.
+Dr. Prince retired from the program in 1993.

+Dr. Prince was the editor of Volume 8 of "Advances in Solar Energy", published chapters in five books, published fourteen peer-reviewed papers, presented thirty-five conference papers and gave twenty-eight invited talks.
+In addition to the Becquerel Prize of the European Commission in 1994, he was awarded the Marconi Premium of the British Institute of Radio Engineers in 1958 for a paper on solar cells.

+He served on various committees for many organizations, including the Institute of Radio Engineers, American Institute of Aeronautics and Astronautics, WESCON, Institute of Electrical and Electronic Engineers and American Solar Energy Society.
+He is still a member of IEEE (Fellow), American Physical Society and International Solar Energy Society.